Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 While the Shappell Jet Sled Magnum is slightly smaller than the two previously discussed models, it still comes with a capacity of 600 lbs, which is enough to handle most angler’s ice fishing equipment.

-And given that the majority of pickup trucks have 6 foot beds, this gives the Shappell Jet Sled Magnum and edge over the competition in terms of portability.
+And given that the majority of pickup trucks have 6 foot beds, our testing revealed that this gives the Shappell Jet Sled Magnum and edge over the competition in terms of portability.

 Weighing in at 39 lbs, it is significantly lighter than the two previous models.